google/deepvariant/docs/deepvariant-training-case-study.md

 BGISEQ-500 provided on the
 [Genome In a Bottle FTP site](https://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/BGISEQ500/standard_library/readme.txt).

-We will create examples in 2 different sets: Training set (everything except for chr20, 21, and 22), validation set (chr21 and 22) - These 2 sets will be used in `model_train` and `model_eval`, so we'll create them in "training" mode so they have the real labels.
-We will leave out chr20 for final evaluation for our trained model at the end.
+In this tutorial, we show how to create examples in 2 different sets:
+Training set (chr1), validation set (chr21) - These 2 sets are used in
+`model_train` and `model_eval`, so we create them in "training" mode so they have the real labels.
+We use chr20 for final evaluation for our trained model at the end.

 For the definition of these 3 sets in commonly used machine learning terminology, please refer to